bengoodwyn/ampzero-airplay/README.md

 Run `./deploy.sh hostname.local` where `hostname.local` is the hostname of the Pi device to which we should deploy.

-## Then what
+## Enjoy

-Well, more steps need to be added to the ansible role.
+At this point, [shairport-sync](https://github.com/mikebrady/shairport-sync) should be doing the hard work and your Pi should be discoverable by AirPlay-enabled devices.